turingschool/curriculum-site/module4/lessons/analyzing_tech_challenges.md

 ## What are they looking for?
 ### Reaction
 Your interviewer will be looking for your initial reaction to the problem itself, e.g. do you comprehend the question?
-Ask clarifying questions - they are probably expecting you to!
+Ask clarifying questions - they are expecting you to!
+In fact, it can be a red flag to them if you **don't**.

 ### Thought Processes
 How do you break down this problem?
 Have you considered edge cases?
+Interviewers are usually **more** interested in your ability to **break down the problem** than they are in your ability to _solve_ it in the time given.

 ### Passion
 Are you energized by this kind of thing?